whame/riddles/riddles/hats.md

 The guard tells them that tomorrow he will start with the first person in the line (the one who can see the other nines hats) and ask him for his hat color.
 Then he proceeds with the second prisoner in line and asks for his color, and so on all the way to last prisoner in the line.
+The prisoners can not communicate with each other in any way during this process; they answer the guard by writing either "black" or "white" on the guard's notepad.
+However, the guard reads the prisoner's answer out loud so everyone can hear it before continuing to the next prisoner in line.
 If a prisoner tells his hat color correctly he will be spared, otherwise he will be killed.
-The prisoners can not communicate with each other in any way during this process.
-Also, they can only answer the guard with either "black" or "white"; nothing else can be uttered.

 Now, the guard leaves the prisoners with these instructions and they start to discuss a strategy for tomorrow.
 What is the optimal strategy in order to save